 The purpose of the U Drive.
 U Text.
 U Pay Campaign is to remind drivers about the consequences of texting and driving.
 While texting is not the only dangerous type of distracted driving, it remains the leading cause of deadly crashes.

 To date, 48 states, along with Washington, DC, Guam, Puerto Rico, and the Virgin Islands, have laws prohibiting texting and driving.
-During this year’s campaign, you may see more police enforcing these laws.
+During this year’s campaign, you may see more police enforcing these laws, including in Milwaukee and throughout Wisconsin.
 Police will also use the opportunity to educate and remind drivers about the dangers of texting and driving.

 A Driver’s Duty of Care Includes Putting Away Your Phone While Driving